 Engineering a lift into a UNESCO World Heritage-listed building

-The UNESCO World Heritage-listed Hyde Park Barracks is currently under a major $18 million revamp.
-As part of the restoration, TTW Heritage team has been engaged to engineer the installation of a new glazed lift structure to reach all three levels of the museum previously accessible by stairs only.
+The UNESCO World Heritage-listed Hyde Park Barracks went under a major $18 million revamp.
+As part of the restoration, TTW Heritage team was engaged to engineer the installation of a new glazed lift structure to reach all three levels of the museum previously accessible by stairs only.

 Given the constraints of the World Heritage-listed building, Sydney Living Museums and PJW Architects required the lift shaft to be as minimal and as transparent as possible, causing the least visual impact on the building.
 Carrying out a high level of structural detailing, TTW Heritage experts engineered an innovative freestanding lift shaft with no structural connection to existing floors or walls.
 The lift shaft has a Vierendeel open frame structure and uses the weight of the glass and machinery installed to it as mass damping to help control defections and vibration.